siannuc/SoftResearch/README.md

 # SoftResearch

-In order to validate the deflections and measurements of the created soft actuators, a program is needed to obtain three dimensional postional values of the soft actuator.

-A RealSense D415 is used to obtain depth from the postional markings.
+Python programs to obtain three dimensional positional values using a Intel RealSense D415.

+Download RealSense API and python wrappers before running.
+Would recommoned following examples and making sure you can connect to the camera first.

 To get the code to run, press and hold 'k' to start the loop which initalizes the ability to obtain positional values for 2 clicked pixels on the window.

+Next, implementing streamlined method for code than asks for number of points during initilzation.